 This service works on even higher level than the specialized client objects - OPC UA Global Discovery Client and OPC UA Certificate Management Client.
 Instead of having to call the OPC UA methods as described in the specification, the client application service already puts together the necessary parameters, decides which method to call when, and then performs several operations at once.
 It also communicates directly with the application environment - it stores the certificate obtained from the GDS into the certificate store, refreshes trust lists, etc.

 OPC UA File Transfer Client, and File Provider Model

 The OPC UA specification allows servers to provide file and directories, resembling traditional file systems, as part of their information model, and QuickOPC allows to consume this functionality comfortably.
 QuickOPC gives you a specialized client object for easy execution all "File Transfer" operations, but not just that.
-QuickOPC also allows he OPC UA file be treated as normal .NET streams, so that your code can abstract from details of OPC UA when manipulating file contents.
-In addition, you can use the File Provider Model, which further generalizes how your application "sees" the elements of the OPC UA file system, making it possible to write programs that are independent of the type of file system they work with.
+QuickOPC also allows the OPC UA files to be treated as normal .NET streams, so that your code can abstract from details of OPC UA when manipulating file contents.
+In addition, you can use the File Provider Model, which further generalizes how your application "sees" the elements of the OPC UA file system, making it possible to write programs that are independent of the type of the file system they work with.

 Available methods include:

 - Create, open and close files

 - Read data from and write data to files